François Lesure: Biography

 Between 1953 and 1967 he worked at the Central Secretariat of the RISM, a global project for the identification of musical sources.
 He has also edited several volumes in the RISM collections.
 Still in the publishing field, he directed the series Le Pupitre at Heugel, devoted to early music scores, and the series Domaine musical at Les Amateurs de Livres then at Klincksieck.
 He was also editor of Claude Debussy's "complete works".
-A volume of Festschriften was offered to him in 1988 upon his departure from the Bibliothèque Nationale, entitled Musiques, signes, images, which gathered contributions both international and from researchers or artists in various fields.
+A Festschrift was offered to him in 1988 as a gift from his friends upon his departure from the Bibliothèque Nationale, entitled Musiques, signes, images, which gathered contributions both international and from researchers or artists in various fields.